How to Hire a Newborn Photographer

-When I work with parents, we meet for a consultation during their second trimester.
-I listen to their hopes and dreams for newborn art, and share in their excitement over welcoming a new baby.
-All the details are worked out, introductions are made, and we’ve exchanged hugs before the bundle arrives.
+When I work with parents, I try to be as helpful and flexible as possible.
+During the second trimester, I am available to either meet in person or call to chat about the session.
+I leave that choice up to the parents, because I know how busy the preparations can be.
+I listen to clients’ hopes and dreams for newborn art, and share in their excitement over welcoming a new baby.
+All the details are worked out and introductions are made before the bundle arrives.
 On session day, parents relax in my studio.
-They are free to enjoy a cup of coffee, have a snack, of even take a nap.
+They are free to enjoy a cup of coffee, have a snack, or even take a nap.
 Many choose the nap!
 It is important to me that my clients feel welcomed and comfortable long before the arrival of their child.
 I want parents to enjoy their child’s first picture day and take home a memory of having these heirlooms created.

 Are they a trained newborn specialist?